Motorcyclist on the Road with Sky and Green Fields Behind

 • Fuel Capacity: 3 gals.

-A new cruiser that is brother, juicer, and more beautiful than the Rebel 300, Rebel 500 has been truly rebellious since it was introduced in 2018.
-The bobber-style motorcycle is a significant update on the Honda Rebel introduced in 1984.
-The Rebel comes with an otherwise old-school ‘look’ with the 500 cc parallel twin-cylinder stolen from the trendy bikes.
+A new cruiser that is the bigger, more powerful, and more stylish sibling of the Rebel 300, the Rebel 500 has truly lived up to its rebellious name since its introduction in 2018.
+This bobber-style motorcycle is a significant update on the original Honda Rebel introduced in 1984.
+The Rebel 500 combines a classic, old-school look with a modern 500cc parallel twin-cylinder engine borrowed from Honda’s trendier models.

 Built with a low-slung seat (seat height of 27.2 inches), the slim motorcycle is easy to control and manage at low speeds.
-It also comes with blacked-out paint, and a compact frame, and the Rebel 500 controls excellent ergonomics, making ride one of their best.
-Besides, with superior handling, the manufacturer makes the bike a near-sport one with the on-winding precision that always comes with comfort.
+It features blacked-out paint and a compact frame, complemented by excellent ergonomics that make the Rebel 500 a standout ride.
+With superior handling and precise control, the bike offers an agile ride experience, combining on-the-road agility with rider comfort.

 Honda Rebel 500 is built with a relaxed and neutral riding position and gently outstretched arms matched to mid-mounted footpegs.
 The durable bottom-end torque and smooth produce linear power delivery.